danguyenwork/ds_ab_testing/writeup.md

 | Uruguay     | 0.008427 |  0.010975 | 0.002548 |
 | Venezuela   | 0.050712 |  0.049830 |-0.000882 |

-We need to test for statistical significance, but at first glance, the following countries have higher treatment conversion rates in absolute term:
+At first glance, the following countries have higher treatment conversion rates in absolute term, though the differences might not be significant:

 - Chile
 - Costa Rica